cristicretu/ATS-resume/readme.md

 ### Output

 - The script will output the extracted text from the PDF file to the console
+- Also, there will be three arrays, containing keywords, education, and work experience.

 Please note that this script is just one step of a bigger process, and is not designed to check the ATS compliance yet.